 Look where you step because many places are homes to little creatures.
 It’s hard for kids to tread lightly, but it’s good to remind them that there are animals, like snails, even on the exposed rocks.
 It is easy to step on a hermit crab creeping by, so just be sure to remind everyone to watch where they step.

 Always beware of the rising tide and your route back to the the beach.
 Don’t let the rising tide cut you off.
 Just as you research before you arrived when the tide would be low, know when the tide will be coming back in.

-Don’t forget to bring sun protection even on an overcast day where the cloud cover gives an illusion that you’re protected from harmful UV rays.
+Don’t forget to bring sun protection, even on an overcast day.
+The cloud cover gives an illusion that you’re protected from harmful UV rays.
 High SPF counts, hats, and even long sleeves will be good coverage for when you’ve “forgotten the time” and are fully immersed in the beauty of the sea.